-To accomplish this mission, the Didactic Program in Nutrition and Dietetics has the following goals:
+To accomplish this mission, the DPD Program has the following goals:

-Goal #1 - Students who graduate will be well prepared in the field of nutrition and dietetics, demonstrating logical and critical thought, independent study, and integration of knowledge.
+Goal #1 - Graduates will be well prepared in the field of nutrition and dietetics, demonstrating logical and critical thought, independent study, and integration of knowledge.

-Objective #1: At least 80% of enrolled students will complete the program/degree requirements within 6 1⁄2 years (150% of program length).
+Objective 1.1: At least 80% of program students complete program/degree requirements within 6 years (150%) of the program length.